riza-as/riza-as/README.md

-# 👋 Hi, I'm Riza Ad Dzikri Setiawan

 Welcome to my GitHub profile! 🚀
-Aku Adalah Seorang Pelajar SMK Yang Memilih Bidang IT Atau PPLG (Pengembangan Perangkat Lunak dan Gim Dan Selain Bidang IT aku juga lumayan memiliki ketertarikan di bidang bahasa dan aku juga sudah mengikuti dan memiliki 3 seritifkasi bahasa diantaranya
+I am a vocational high school student majoring in IT, specifically **Software and Game Development (PPLG)**.

+Besides IT, I also have a strong interest in languages.
+I have earned **three language certifications**:
-Jepang,Inggris,Indonesia Dan Juga Mengikuti Ujian Atau Sertifikasi Nya Langsung Diantara nya -JLCT (Japanese Language Capability Test)
+- **JLCT** (Japanese Language Capability Test)
--TOEIC (Test Of English For International Communication -UKBI (Uji Kemahiran Bahasa Indonesia)
+- **TOEIC** (Test of English for International Communication)
+- **UKBI** (Uji Kemahiran Bahasa Indonesia / Indonesian Language Proficiency Test)

+All of these certifications were obtained by taking the official exams directly. 🌍✨

 ---